Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 The aim of this standard is to define a comprehensive data format designed for the exchange of &mu;seismic data collected by seismic system deployed in mines.
 The proposed standard encompasses three pivotal components essential for lossless data conversion and for standalone: waveforms, catalogue information, and inventory data.
 To ensure both reliability and wide adaptability, we've grounded our approach on globally acknowledged seismological formats: miniSEED for waveforms, QuakeML for catalogue data, and StationXML for inventory specifics.

 These foundational formats offer robustness, compatibility and are widely adopted.
-While the format are comprehensive and they have been designed for the purpose of seismic monitoring on a global scale.
-Minimal adaptati the distinct challenges and specifications of mining environments necessitate a lcustom adaptations.
+The miniSEED, QuakeML and StationsXML are all comprehensive and well designed format.
+While adopting them in their current form is possible, and they have been designed for the purpose of seismic monitoring on a global scale.
+Minimal adaptations are required to  the distinct challenges and specifications of mining environments necessitate a lcustom adaptations.
 Specifically, our enhancements to these formats are as follows:

 #### QuakeML Adaptations: